py1tcm/DynV6/README.md

 ~~~

-On dynv6.command modify directory path from /home/pi/dynv6/dynv6.sh to /home/<your-username>/dynv6/dynv6.sh
+On dynv6.command modify directory path <code>/home/pi/dynv6/dynv6.sh</code> to your username

-<your-authentication-token> to your token id
+<code>your-authentication-token</code> to your token id provided by DynV6

-<your-host.dynv6.net> to your host provided by DynV6
+<code>your-host.dynv6.net</code> to your host provided by DynV6

 ~~~bash
 #!/bin/sh